-The Kinyonga Reptile Centre is a unique facility that is dedicated to the preservation and conservation of reptiles.
+The Hoedspruit Reptile Centre is a unique facility that is dedicated to the preservation and conservation of reptiles.
 As a volunteer you will become part of the team and play an active and rewarding role in helping them to achieve this goal.

 During your stay you will have opportunities to work with a wide range of indigenous and exotic reptiles and get practical, hands-on experience in the day to day running of the centre.

 You will be assisting with cleaning and checking the animals, preparing food, feeding, the upkeep of animal enclosures, general day to day maintenance, constructing new enclosures, helping with reptile rescues and also catch & release operations.
 You will also interact with guests at the centre and help to educate them about the importance of reptiles in a natural ecosystem.